Report: Fentanyl deaths in Alaska quadrupled in 2017

 Heroin, which can sell for as high as $1,000 per gram in remote Alaska communities, is frequently cut with fentanyl.
 Fentanyl also has been added to methamphetamine and cocaine as well, Duxbury said.

-Given the small population of the vast state, even seemingly small numbers add up.
+Given the small population of the vast state — estimated at just under 740,000 people last year by the U.S. Census — even seemingly small numbers add up.
 For example, since 2012, Alaska has had one of the highest per-capita death rates in the nation for prescription opioid overdoses, Duxbury said.

 Authorities say Alaska is a destination state, with opioids and other illegal drugs manufactured elsewhere and brought north by gangs and Mexican drug cartels.
 Substances are carried to the state through the mail, parcel services and airlines.